rhdowney/symari/clueless-server/docs/playerSuggestionREADME.md

    - For each candidate player in order:
      a) Query candidate's hand to see if they have any of the suggested cards.
      b) If candidate has no matching cards: continue to next player.
-     c) If candidate has one or more matching cards:
-         - If game policy is "choose any card to show", and the server can decide, pick one (or ask candidate via client prompt if interactive).
-         - The chosen card is privately revealed to the suggester.
+     c) The chosen card is privately revealed to the suggester.
-         - Stop iterating; return a positive result containing:
+     d) Stop iterating; return a positive result containing:
              { disprover: candidateId, revealedCard: <card-id-or-name> } (or {disprover: candidateId} if card content must remain hidden)
    - If none can disprove: return { disprover: null } or a NO_REVEAL result.
 5) MessageRouter receives result and sends replies: